A narcissists love bombing.

 A narcissist does not feel guilt, shame in a moment, in which they will project their behaviour onto others to escape accountability and escape taking any responsibility, removing any feelings of shame.

 Gratitude.
-They will continue through the reward stage shows, just how nice they can be when we are under their control and acting how they want.
+They will continue through the reward stage to shows just how nice they can be when we are under their control and acting how they want.
 As they are not bad all the time, meaning we can find the evidence of when they can treat us right.
 A narcissist can treat us better than anyone ever has while treating us worse than anyone ever has.
 We’ve lived the reality of when they treat us so well.
-Narcissists, idealise, devalue and then discard even those temporary silent treatment discards.
+Narcissists idealise, devalue and then discard even those temporary silent treatment discards.
 They will over exaggerate the times they treat us well, and they will underplay, deny, blame-shift the times they mistreated us.
 Things like if they have destroyed property.
 “You made me do it.”
 Or “at least I didn’t punch you.”
-As they exaggerated all their good points and downplay all their bad point, you believe that if you try harder, then they do genuinely care and put effort into the relationship.
+As they exaggerate all their good points and downplay all their bad point, you believe that if you try harder, then they do genuinely care and put effort into the relationship.